wombleton/gitlaw-nz/acts/P/Patents Act 1953.md

 *   (c) If any amendments under Article 34 are submitted with the demand, the statement shall so indicate.

-### Rule 54 The Applicant Entitled to Make a Demand
+### Rule 54---The Applicant Entitled to Make a Demand

 ##### 54.1 Residence and Nationality